graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: See [Handling Field Errors](#sec-Handling-Field-Errors) for more about this behavior.

+Further, if this occurs, the {incrementalFieldSetsByPath} must be made empty.

 ### Normal and Serial Execution

 Normally the executor can execute the entries in a grouped field set in whatever